 Prices start from £124 return from London to the Alps, but on peak dates it can be higher (£180 - £400 return) depending on when you book.

-The journeys go on sale from 17th October 2015, and you can book travel dates up to about 90 days in advance.
+The journeys go on sale in early October 2017, and you can book travel dates up to about 90 days in advance.

 You can find out more about how to book Eurostar + Corail Lunea journeys in our guide to booking ski holidays by train.